The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

-and geometrically tends to a cusp bounded by a horocycle of length $2$.
-Since the complement of the collar neighbourhoods around the $\{\gamma_j\}$ converges to a compact horocycle bordered surface, the complement of the collar neighbourhood must have diameter bounded above by some constant for all $t$.
-Therefore, the length of an arbitrary simple closed geodesic on the complement of the $\{\gamma_j\}$ necessarily stabilises and converges as $s$ tends to $\infty$.
-In contrast, for an arbitrary simple closed geodesic $\gamma$ that intersects the $\gamma_1 \sqcup \dots \sqcup \gamma_k$ by $M>1$ times, its length grows due to the following two dominant contributing factors: \begin{itemize} \item the growing width of the collar neighbourhoods around the $\gamma_j$, and \item the accumulating Fenchel--Nielsen twists around the $\{\gamma_j\}$ induced by the antistretch. \end{itemize} The former contributing factor tells us that the length of $\gamma$ as $s\to\infty$ is bounded below by $2Ms+o(1)$.
+and geometrically tends to a cusp neighbourhood bounded by a horocycle of length $2$.
+Since the complement of the collar neighbourhoods around the $\{\gamma_j\}$ converges to a compact surface bounded by horocycles, the complement of the collar neighbourhood must have diameter bounded above by some constant independent of $t$.
+Therefore, the length of an arbitrary simple closed geodesic in the complement of the $\{\gamma_j\}$ necessarily stabilises and converges as $s$ tends to $\infty$.
+In contrast, for an arbitrary simple closed geodesic $\gamma$ that intersects $M>1$ times the $\gamma_1 \sqcup \dots \sqcup \gamma_k$, its length grows due to the following two dominant contributing factors: \begin{itemize} \item the growing width of the collar neighbourhoods around the $\gamma_j$, and \item the accumulating Fenchel--Nielsen twists around the $\{\gamma_j\}$ induced by the anti-stretch. \end{itemize} The former contributing factor tells us that the length of $\gamma$ as $s\to\infty$ is bounded below by $2Ms+o(1)$.
 Coupled with the second contributing factor, we easily obtain the coarse upper bound of $4Ms+o(1)$, which we now improve upon.
 Observe that the direction of the $\mp2s+O(1)$ Fenchel--Nielsen twist is orthogonal to the length $2s+O(1)$ geodesic cutting across the collar neighbourhood surrounding each $\gamma_j$.
-The hyperbolic Pythagoras' theorem (see, e.g.: \cite[Theorem~2.2.2.i]{B}) therefore tells us that the length of each subsegment of $\gamma$ that cuts across a the collar neighbourhood of $\gamma_j$ grows as
+The hyperbolic Pythagoras' theorem (see, e.g.: \cite[Theorem~2.2.2.i]{B}) therefore tells us that the length of each subsegment of $\gamma$ that cuts across the collar neighbourhood of $\gamma_j$ grows as